openhab/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 ### Profiles

-The binding defines to types of profiles for extra convenience.

 #### `modbus:gainOffset`

 This profile is meant for simple scaling and offsetting of values received from the Modbus slave.